NJIT-WIS/midterm-portfolio-JJAMES24/README.md

  ## Issue No.18
  1. Wrote a playwright test in order to make sure employers and the users can see me when visiting my protfolio

+ ## Issue No.19
+ 1. Wrote playwright test for meta description
+ 2. Had to eneter line into the head of ffile

+ ## Issue No.20
+ 1. Wrote playwright test for meta keywords
+ 2. HAd to add to head of file